csr88/Java_Codes/README.md

-# Java_Lab

-This Repository contains all the codes of the Java Lab.
+These are answers to some of the basic java practice questions.